 So your blog is getting some good traffic but you’re not seeing any conversions and it’s getting harder and harder to keep the faith?
 Don’t panic.
 While it’s true that profit is what matters most, traffic comes in at a close second.
-Don’t abandon that blog yet, because where there’s traffic, there’s hope.
+Don’t abandon that blog yet, because where there’s traffic, there’s WordPress SEO and hope.

 If you’re getting traffic then you must be doing something right.
 You’ve managed to work in at least a little SEO and your blog is appearing on the indexes.
 The fact that you haven’t been completely ignored by Google indicates that your at least some of your content is relevant and acceptable.
 So the problem lies in one of two places: Your content and/or your monetization method.